 Tourist cars parked up on verges (avoiding paying the couple of pounds car parking fee), clog up the narrow roads.
 They’re an inconvenience to residents and of course are an eyesore when you want to take pictures of the cute streets!

 Holy Island is a much loved holiday destination for both tourists to the area and locals.
 The abundance of nature walks, history and foodie spots makes it an appealing and memorable outdoor day excursion for all.
-Enjoy your visit!
+Enjoy your Holy Island day trip, and perhaps next time you’ll be back for longer!

 Heading to The UK Soon?
 Don’t forget these essentials!